nstarke/nstarke.github.io/_posts/2021-11-24-onn-laptop-smi-analysis.md

                               local_1338,local_1328);
 ```

+## Mitigations

+Chipsec reports that SMM_Code_Chk_En is enabled and locked down (from Appendix C), meaning it shouldn't be possible to execute code outside SMRR while in System Management Mode.
+There are some counter measures that can be employed to bypass this restriction.
+See [this synacktiv blog post](https://www.synacktiv.com/publications/code-checkmate-in-smm.html) for more information.

 ## How did I find this?

 Utilizing the SMI Handler enumeration technique I detailed in [this blog post](https://nstarke.github.io/smi/uefi/ghidra/2021/06/25/enumerating-smi-handlers.html), I built a list of all the `swSmiHandlers` in the firmware image and then just started going through them one by one.
 You will notice that `SbRunSmm` is the first SMM module after `NbSmi`.  `NbSmi` seems to be the context switcher for transitioning into System Management Mode and storing the existing register values.
 In any event, the SMI Handler in `NbSmi` does not immediately seem vulnerable to callouts or confused deputy attacks, so after it I immediately moved on to the three `swSmiHandlers` in `SbRunSmm`.